 - b.
-Midway Road and Highway Two Traffic Signal Adjustment.
-The traffic signal at the Highway Two and Midway Road intersection is timed to favor traffic movement on Highway Two.
+Midway Road and Highway 2 Traffic Signal Adjustment.
+The traffic signal at the Highway 2 and Midway Road intersection is timed to favor traffic movement on Highway 2.
 When the signal is red on Midway Road a traffic queue forms towards the railroad crossing that creates a safety and congestion problem.
-Average daily traffic on Midway Road south of Highway Two is 1,800-2,850 higher than average daily traffic on Highway Two.
+Average daily traffic on Midway Road south of Highway 2 is 1,800-2,850 higher than average daily traffic on Highway 2.
 Hermantown should work with St. Louis County and Mn/Dot, the owner of the signals, to adjust the signal to favor traffic movement on Midway Road.
 The County or City would need to bear the costs of any changes to improve traffic flow on Midway Road because it is a County road.
 This would need to be included in the 5 year county and state transportation improvement plans. - c.
 Intelligent Traffic System.
 When trains block the rail crossing of Midway Road traffic forms a queue to south creating a safety issue for traffic cresting a hill a short distance south of the crossing.
 The City should work with St. Louis County to develop and install an intelligent traffic signaling system that accurately informs drivers to prepare to stop when a queue has developed.
 This would need to be included in the 5 year county transportation improvement plan.

-d.
-Other improvements that could help alleviate the safety, congestion, and noise problems include bypass lanes on Midway near the Adolph Store, installation of a "No Jake Brake" sign between the railroad and Highway Two, and adding a right turn on Midway at the St. Louis River Road that would allow motorists to access Highway Two while avoiding the railroad crossing on Midway.
+- d.
+Other improvements that could help alleviate the safety, congestion, and noise problems include bypass lanes on Midway near the Adolph Store, installation of a "No Jake Brake" sign between the railroad and Highway 2, and adding a right turn on Midway at the St. Louis River Road that would allow motorists to access Highway 2 while avoiding the railroad crossing on Midway. - e.
+Enforcement.
+The City will work with the St. Louis County Sheriff's Department to increase speed enforcement on Midway Road.